gnosischain/documentation/updates/2022/12-05-bridges-pause.md

 ### Pausing of Bridges

-24 hours prior to the Merge TTD (currently tracking for ~8th Dec 2022 18:43 UTC), the [Gnosis Bridge Governance Multisig](/bridges/governance) will execute a transaction to set the the following bridge parameters.
+24 hours prior to the Merge TTD (currently tracking for ~8th Dec 2022 18:43 UTC), the [Gnosis Bridge Governance Multisig](/bridges/governance) will execute a transaction to set the following bridge parameters.

 | Bridge                                                                                                                             | Details                                                                                                                        |
 | ---------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |